-It happens to the best of us, the dreaded Bad Breath Blues when there’s no mint in sight and you’re not at home to do a quick brushing of the teeth.
-Maybe you had a tasty garlic dish for lunch or your mouth tastes funky after all that coffee you drank…whatever the reason, you want a quick fix.
+It happens to the best of us: the dreaded Bad Breath Blues when there’s no mint in sight and it’s impossible to sneak off for a quick brushing of the teeth.
+Also known as Halitosis, the culprit could be anything…maybe a tasty dish loaded with garlic or “funky mouth” from jugs of morning coffee.

-- Anise: A couple after each meal, helps with digestion too.
+- Anise: A couple after each meal, aids digestion too.

-- Cinnamon sticks: Break off a small chunk to nibble on, helps kill the bacteria in your mouth.
+- Cinnamon sticks: Break off a little chunk to nibble on, helps kill the bacteria in saliva.

-- Cloves: All you need is one!
-Has antibacterial properties that help get the job done.
+- Cloves: Only one is needed!
+Has antibacterial properties that get the job done.

-- Parsley: (chew well) There’s a reason why many restaurants add a sprig of parsley for garnish ;).
+- Parsley: (chew well) There’s a reason why many restaurant dishes include a sprig of parsley for garnish ;).

 Homemade Mouthwash/Spray: Add 5 cinnamon sticks to 1 cup of water, cover and bring to a boil.
-Boil for 5 minutes then remove from heat.
-Strain out the cinnamon, carefully pour into a glass mason jar and allow to cool to room temperature (uncovered).
-Once it’s cool, seal with a lid and use as needed by rinsing your mouth with the mixture.
-You can also carry in a small spray bottle and spritz as needed.
+Keep bubbling for 5 minutes then remove from heat.
+Strain out the bits, carefully pour into a glass mason jar and allow to sit at room temperature (uncovered).
+Once it’s cool, seal with a lid and use as needed by gargling/rinsing the mixture.
+Carry in a small spray bottle and spritz as required.

 Another recipe to try: